konciergeMD/github-action-flake8/README.md

 # github-action-flake8
 A Github Action that runs a [flake8](https://flake8.pycqa.org/en/latest/index.html) check on a pull request and leaves a comment on your pull request.

+# How to add this action to your project
+* Copy the `.github` directory from this repository to your project
+* Copy the `.flake8` file from this repository to your project

 ## Example

 #### Create `.github/workflows/flake8.yml`: